gds-domingues/File_Integrity_Verifier/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request with any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer at (mailto:gabriel.domingues.silva@usp.br).
+For any questions or suggestions, please open an issue or contact the project maintainer at (gabriel.domingues.silva@usp.br).